 Varun Dhawan Replies To Fan’s Tweet About Kid’s Health

 It will only be fair to say that Varun Dhawan is one among a few actors who have managed to capture the hearts of Generation Y. With films like Dhishoom, Humpty Sharma Ki Dulhania, Badrinath Ki Dulhania, the joyful actor is being liked by the young generation, big time.
 The 'Coolie No 1' star, has once again proved that he is worthy of all the love he is receiving from children.
-When a random Twitter user mentioned about a boy who was in a hospital for treatment, the actor expressed his love.
+When a random Twitter user mentioned a boy who was in a hospital for treatment, the actor expressed his love.

 A fan tweeted to him explaining him about a boy named Soham who was undergoing treatment for reducing platelets in a hospital.
 The fan said that Soham instantly got merry when he showed the boy a photo of himself with the actor, stating that the boy was a sports lover and that he was someone who wouldn't give up easily.